Happier at Home logo

 Pros

-The franchisor covers living expenses during initial training, an uncommon perk (only about 5.7% of peers), which lowers your personal cash burden while you complete training.
+Franchisor covers living expenses during initial training - an uncommon perk (only ~5.7% of peers), which lowers your short-term personal cash burden while you and your team get up to speed.

 Cons